-But do you need a traditional jug blender or would a personal blender such as the Nutribullet suit you better?
+But do you need a traditional jug blender or would a mini blender such as the NutriBullet suit you better?
 And what features are really useful to have?

-In the expert guide and video above, we tell you what to look for when you begin your jug blender hunt, how much you'll need to spend to get a decent one and whether the Nutribullet blender is worth the hype.
+In this expert guide, we tell you what to look for when you begin your jug blender hunt, and how much you'll need to spend to get a decent one.

-Most blenders cost between £30-£150, but there are some super-premium 'professional-grade' blenders from brands such as Blendtec, Sage and Vitamix which cost significantly more – sometimes more than £500.
+Most blenders cost between £30 and £150, but there are some super-premium 'professional-grade' blenders from brands such as Blendtec, Sage and Vitamix that cost significantly more – sometimes more than £500.

 Super-premium blenders claim to tackle many more food preparation tasks, such as milling grains, making nut milk, heating soup and chopping veg.
-Some also have lengthy guarantees and claim to be more durable than cheaper models.
+Some also have lengthy guarantees and claim to be more durable than cheap blenders.

-The good news is that you don't have to spend a lot to get hold of a brilliant blender – we've found decent blenders for less than £40.
-And some pricier blenders have disappointed in our tests, so it's worth checking our reviews before blowing the budget on a premium model.
+The good news is that you don't have to spend a lot to get hold of a brilliant blender – if you're willing to skip extra features and attachments, then you can snag a decent blender for under £40.
+And some pricier blenders have disappointed in our tests, so it's worth checking our reviews before forking out for a premium model.

-We've found that more power doesn't always equal better blending, but if you want features such as a high-quality BPA-free plastic jug, extra blades/jugs for different food preparation jobs, or a long guarantee, you'll need to pay more.
+We've found that more power doesn't always equal better blending, but if you want features such as interactivity with your phone or tablet, extra blades/jugs for different food preparation jobs, or a long guarantee, you'll need to pay more.

 Smoothie makers are similar to jug blenders, except that they have a dispensing tap so you can pour your smoothie straight from the jug into your glass.

 They're no longer widely available.
-If you're looking for a convenient and speedy smoothie maker, a personal blender such as the Nutribullet may be a better choice, as we've found that the taps on smoothie makers tend to clog easily.
+If you're looking for a convenient and speedy smoothie maker, a mini blender such as the NutriBullet may be a better choice, as we've found that the taps on smoothie makers tend to clog easily.

 Confusingly, some blenders also describe themselves as juicers.
 Juicers extract juice from fruit and veg, leaving you with a thin, clear drink, and pile of waste pulp.
 Blenders blitz all the fruit and veg together, forming a thicker mixture with no waste pulp.